ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Registration in swarm is not compulsory, it is only necessary if the node wishes to sell promises of storage.
 Nodes that only charge for retrieval can operate unregistered.
 The incentive to register and sign promises is that they can be sold for profit.
 When a peer connection is established, the contract state is queried to check if the remote peer is a registered node.
 Only registered nodes are allowed to issue valid receipts and charge for storage.

 When a registered node receives a request to store a chunk, it can acknowledge accepting it with a signed receipt.
 It is these signed receipts that are used to enforce penalties for loss of content through the SWEAR contract.
-Because of the locked collateral backing the receipts, they can be viewed as secured promises for storing and serving a particular chunk up until a particular date.
+Because of the locked collateral backing them, the receipts  can be viewed as secured promises for storing and serving a particular chunk up until a particular date.
 It is these receipts that are sold to nodes initiating requests.
 In some schemes the issuer of a receipt can in turn buy further promises from other nodes pontentially leading to a chain of local contracts.

 If on litigation it turns out that a chunk (covered by a promise) was lost, the deposit must be at least partly burned.
 Note that this is necessary because if penalites were paid out as compensation to holders of receipts of lost chunks, it would provide an avenue of early exit for a registered node by "losing" bogus chunks deposited by colluding users.
 Since users of Swarm are interested in their information being reliably stored, their primary incentive for keeping the receipts is to keep the Swarm motivated, not the potential for compensation.
 If deposits are substantial, we can get away with paying out compensation for initiating litigation, however we must have the majority (say 95%) of the deposit burned in order to make sure the easy exit route remains closed.

 The SWEAR contract handles all registration and deposit issues.
 It provides a method to pay the deposit and register the node's public key.
 An accessor is available for checking that a node is registered.

+..
 The corresponding solidity code: https://github.com/ethereum/tree/swarm/swarm/services/swear/swear.sol.

 Forwarding chunks
 ======================